 Wrapping up our Guide to Unbelievable Riviera Maya Excursions

 People might tell you that Riviera Maya lacks authenticity.
 We just don’t think that’s true.
 It’s a remarkable confluence of natural beauty and world history.
-You can adventure in the air on ziplines, on or under the water in the jungles, and even under the ground.
+You can adventure in the air on ziplines, on or under the trees in the jungles, and even under the ground in the caves and cenotes.
 There are plenty of ways to beat the crowds, find authentic experiences, and have genuine adventures on the Riviera Maya.
-You just need to know where to look.
+Best of all, if you shop local and stay local, you money will stay in Mexico and not the pockets of multinational hospitality companies.

 Like it?
 Pin it for later on Pinterest!